|# of Students:||656,000*|

 To enter Holland and stay in the country for study purposes, nationals from most countries need a visa and/or a residence permit.
 What you need depends on your nationality and the period you want to stay.
 You may need:

-If you are a student from outside the European Union (EU), the European Economic Area (EEA) or Switzerland and you would like to stay in Holland for more than three months, you are obliged to obtain an entry visa and residence permit.
+If you are a student from outside the European Union (EU), the European Economic Area (EEA) or Switzerland and you would like to stay in Holland for more than three months, you are obliged to obtain a residence permit.

 Student visa wizard